 Get baby moving

-You could try moving your baby’s legs in a bicycle movement.
+You can try moving your baby’s legs in a bicycle movement.
 If your baby is at that stage, let her craw or walk.

-The science surrounding the microbiota (all these friendly bacteria in the gut) is very very young.
-The effects of probiotics on the digestion are not fully understood but some effects might include changing the environment in the gut to favour stool formation and its expulsion.
+The science surrounding gut microbiota (all of the bacteria in your gut) is very, very young.
+Effects of probiotics on the digestion are not fully understood.
+Some effects might include changing the environment in the gut to favor the formation and passing of stool.

 Laxatives and other remedies

 You know your baby best.
-If you feel it gets worst or you are concerned, don’t hesitate to see your doctor or registered dietitian for help.
+If you feel it gets worst or you have concerns, don’t hesitate to see your doctor or registered dietitian for help.
 Yes, we are also here to help, so don’t hesitate to reach out!

 It is easier to prevent constipation than to treat it.
 Refer to your doctor to receive appropriate treatment for your baby.